fltk/fltk/fluid/README_fl.txt

   "code_name" <word> : can be the full filename, or just the
       extension e.g. “.cxx”

-  "snap" <word> : starting in V1.4 since May 2023, the 'snap' keyword can be
+  "snap" <word> : starting in V1.4 from May 2023, the 'snap' keyword can be
       used to store the selected layout and preset and include more suites of presets.
+The following block can be skipped by reading it as a single word.
 The format looks like this:

       snap {                         optional snap Word since 5.2023 ver 1                        version of following data